Characters: Friendship Is Magic: Expanded Universe

 , a trio of Evil Divas

-who arrange for a Battle of the Bands
+through their singing, they arrange for a Battle of the Bands

 - Awesome McCoolname: Their names are very awesome for a trio of singers.

 - Big Bad: Adagio Dazzle is the villain of Rainbow Rocks, with Sonata Dusk and Aria Blaze as her Co-Dragons.